Pope, Salvador president, discuss beatification of slain archbishop

 For his part Francis, the former Cardinal Jorge Bergoglio of Argentina, is an outspoken defender of the poor and is known to be an admirer of Romero.

-Roman Catholic sainthood requires that two miracles be attributed to those who are being made saints - one before beatification and another before canonization.
+Roman Catholic sainthood requires that two miracles be attributed to those who are being made saints - one before beatification and another before canonisation.

 A miracle is usually the inexplicable healing of a sick person who prayed to a holy person who has died to interceded with God for a cure.